10 Microsoft Outlook Tips to Save Time and Increase Productivity In 2023

 Convert Email to Appointment

-While this is similar to the point above, it involves moving the email content to an appointment or meeting.
-To do this, hold down the right mouse button, drag it down to the calendar in the navigation, and let go of the mouse.
+While similar to the above, it involves moving the email content to an appointment or meeting.
+To do this, hold down the right mouse button, drag it to the calendar in the navigation, and let go of the mouse.
 You will have the option to move the message and create an appointment or copy it.
 By inviting attendees, you change the appointment to a meeting.

 It allows you to hear the content of an email while following along.
-You can activate this feature by clicking on 'file options,' choose 'ease of access' and select 'show read aloud.'
+You can activate this feature by clicking on 'file options,' choose 'ease of access' and selecting 'show read aloud.'
 You can also access the feature on the message tab.
 One of the remarkable things about the read aloud feature is that it is easy to use and lets you play, pause, move back or ahead, adjust reading speed, and choose from different voices.

 It simplifies repetitive steps by allowing you to apply multiple actions to a message with a single click.
 While Outlook has default quick steps like moving to a folder and creating a team message, you can add or remove quick steps to meet your needs.
 Apart from creating quick steps, you can also manage them –move them up or down the list, add or change actions, and delete quick steps you don't need.